TilsynForUniversellUtforming/testreglar-wcag-2.x/README.md

-# Webtestreglar - Tilsyn for universell utforming DIFI
+# Webtestreglar for WCAG 2.x
-Tilsynet i Difi sine testreglar for testing av universell utforming.
+Tilsynet for universell utforming sine testreglar for testing av WCAG 2.x-standarden.